Skip to content

 Terminal window

-podkit device set <name> [options]
+podkit device set -d <name> [options]

 OptionDescription